timoteipalade/StateAnimator/README.md

 }
 ```

 The naming might be a bit confusing, I am sorry for that.
 The most important piece of info in a 'Transition' is the endState.
-The endState describes the look of that subcomponent for a certain view state.
-For example: If we have a view state, let's call it View_State_1, then the endState should contain the information about how that subview is supposed to look like when the view is in View_State_1.
+The endState describes the look of that subcomponent for a certain __View__ state.
+For example: If we have a __View__ state, let's call it View_State_1, then the endState should contain the information about how that __Subviews__ is supposed to look like when the view is in View_State_1.

-Once the subview states are defined for a certain view state, then we can put them together to describe the state of the view.
-So we can form a collection of 'Transition' structs and call that the view state.
+Once the __Subviews__ states are defined for a certain __View__ state, then we can put them together to describe the state of the __View__.
+So we can form a collection of 'Transition' structs and call that the __View__ state.
 Maybe a bit of notation will make it clearer:

 Subview_State_1 = Transition1
 Subview_State_2 = Transition2

 View_State = [Transition1, Transition2]

-Once we have 2 view states, say View_State_1 and View_State_2, we can animate the transition between View_State_1 and View_State_2.
+Once we have 2 __View__ states, say View_State_1 and View_State_2, we can animate the transition between View_State_1 and View_State_2.

-Before the animation takes place, each view state needs to be converted into an __Animator__.
+Before the animation takes place, each __View__ state needs to be converted into an __Animator__.
 This is an internal detail, which should be hidden in the future.
 But it is good to know about it if you want to understand how this works.

 ```swift
 struct Animator {